Pixel Dungeon: Gameplay

-The player can attack enemies with an equipped melee weapon, or use wands/ranged weapons from their inventory.
+The player can attack enemies with melee weapons such as a sword, or use ranged weapons such as wands.
 Armor can be equipped which provides absorption against melee attacks.
 Rings can be equipped which provide bonuses to the player.
 Equipment can be upgraded, which enhances their stats.
 Weapons and armor can also be enchanted, giving them an extra effect.
-It is important to note that a player must become familiar with a piece of equipment to know its upgrade level.
-Some pieces of equipment may even be cursed, making them harm the player instead of helping them.
+Newfound equipment and consumable items must be identified before its stats are known, such as its upgrade level or damage.
+Contrasting with enchantments, some pieces of equipment may be cursed, harming the player instead.
 The player has a range of items at their disposal.
-The player can find and use potions and scrolls, but they start off unknown to the player.
-For example, a player may not know the effect of an "orange potion" until they identify it.
-The potions and scrolls change at the start of every new game.
-For example, the "golden potion" may be a "potion of healing" one game and then a "potion of frost" in the next game.
+Magical items of potions and scrolls each have unique effects, but are initially unidentified; potions and scrolls are shown with a color and glyph respectively, but the effects of each is random and initially unknown.
+These effects are not persistent across runs, and will change each game.
+For example, an orange-colored potion may heal the player in one playthrough, but the same orange potion could poison them in another.

 The player levels up by gaining experience points from killing enemies.
 This increases their maximum health points and effectiveness in combat.
-Enemies sometimes drop equipment or money.
-The money can be used in shops that are on the floor below every boss level to purchase items.
-Another mechanic is hunger.
-The player must find and eat food, or they will starve and take damage every turn.
+Enemies sometimes drop equipment or gold.
+Gold is used as money to purchase items in shops which appear below every boss level.
+The player must also find and eat food, or they will begin to starve and eventually die.

 Background

-Pixel Dungeon was created by Oleg "Watabou" Dolya, an independent developer, who was inspired by another roguelike titled Brogue (2009).
+Pixel Dungeon was created by Oleg "Watabou" Dolya, an independent developer.
+Dolya was inspired by another roguelike, Brogue, released in 2009.
 By July 2014, it had over one million downloads on Google Play.
-Dolya released the game for iOS in July 2015, but shortly after stopped working on the game, considering it complete.
+Dolya released the game for iOS in July 2015, but stopped working on the game shortly after, considering it complete.

 Reception

 Pixel Dungeon was highly praised by players upon release.
-In a 4.5-star review, TouchArcade's Andrew Koziara thought that it struck a good balance between approachability and the unforgiving difficulty of roguelikes by streamlining their mechanics, but found that the purpose of many items remained unclear.
+In a 4.5-star review, TouchArcades Andrew Koziara thought that it struck a good balance between approachability and the unforgiving difficulty of roguelikes by streamlining their mechanics, but found that the purpose of many items remained unclear.
 Koziara and John Walker of Rock Paper Shotgun enjoyed exploring the dungeon and learning the details over time.
-The few critics who reviewed the game found it addictive despite the difficulty.
+The few critics who reviewed the game found it addictive and appropriately difficult.
 Android Central and GamesRadar+ included it on their list of the best Android games in 2022.
+Pixel Dungeon was considered the best open source video games according to The Gamer.

+Open-sourcing and derivatives

+Pixel Dungeon attracted a small community of fans who started a subreddit and Wikia for the game, which TouchArcade Koziara recommended for confused players.
+In 2014, Dolya made Pixel Dungeon open-source; since then, many mods and even standalone games have been released based off this code.
+Aside from Shattered Pixel Dungeon, other games include Skillful Pixel Dungeon, Yet Another Pixel Dungeon, and Remixed Dungeon: Pixel Rogue.
+These games all have the same base mechanics, something Bo Thompson tried to avoid when developing Pixel Odyssey.